 - Drive readers to engage with our company through our website.

-1. Start with Strategy
+1. Start with strategy to increase blog visits.

 We researched highly-trafficked keywords related to our business and developed a thematic framework for our writing around them.
 An online search implies a need for information.
 Our research on people’s needs allowed us to craft useful content that answered their questions and provided them value.